samhains/samhains.github.io/blog/_posts/catn/2018-10-31-ansi-solaris.md

 Time is barely mentioned.
 Almost variation in place and people.
 Lots of X-rays and oceans.

 So I decided to create an ANSI simulation of an ocean under siege from X-rays.
-Makes me want to explore more Dwarf-fortress inspired text-simulations.

 ![](https://i.imgur.com/tIOIZY5.png)